ubc-library-rc/template/docs/topics-and-lists.md

 nav_order: 2
 ---
 # Topics and workshop lists
-The Research Commons uses GitHub *topics* to organize our repositories.
-We apply topics in a systematic way to:

-- group repositories by team
-- generate online lists of workshops
+The Research Commons uses GitHub *topics* in a systematic way to group repositories by team and generate online lists of workshops.
+To assign one or more topics to your GitHub repository:

+1. go to the repository in GitHub
+2. click the gear icon to the right of the list of files
+3. enter topic(s) in the _Topics_ field
+4. click _Save changes_

 ## Topics for teams
 Each workshop repository should have at least one topic from the table below.
 Collaborative workshops may have more than on team topic.